-The Rex Road extension is approximately 1⁄4 mile long between Meridian Ranch on the west and Eastonville Road on the east, is located within the Falcon Regional Park in Section 21, Township 12 South, Range 64 West of the 6th Principal Meridian.
+The Rex Road extension is approximately 1⁄2 mile long between Meridian Ranch on the west and Eastonville Road on the east, is approximately 4.2 acres and is located within the Falcon Regional Park in Section 21, Township 12 South, Range 64 West of the 6th Principal Meridian.
 It is approximately 12 miles northeast of the city of Colorado Springs, 2.5 miles north of the unincorporated town of Falcon.